Kalimuthu-Velappan/SONIC-DOCS/platforms/sysmonitor/sysmonitor.md

 	 - Overall system memory usage information
 	 - Memory usage information of all the runnings processes
+##### 2.3 Resource Threshold Limit
+The resouce limits are automitcally dervied from the system configurations.
+Memory usage:

+ -  Overall memory usage  thresholds are drived from the system memory
+	- INFO -  70%  of system memory
+	 - WARN -  80%  of system memory
+	 - CRITICAL -  90%  of system memory

+ - Per process usage Memory threshold is derived from 30% system memory
+	 - INFO - 30%  of system memory
+	 - WARN - 40%  of system memory
+	 - CRITICAL - above 50% of system memory

  - #### Example :
 	- Dec 11 13:06:19.397949 sonic INFO system#state: System memory usage is above 60%, Total: 15.6G, Free: 1.8G, Used: 2.8G, Buffers: 314.8M, Cached: 10.7G